coredns/coredns.io/content/manual/plugins.md

 The Registration part registers the plugin in CoreDNS - this happens when CoreDNS is compiled.
 All of the registered plugins can be used by a Server.
-The decision of which plugins are configured in each Server happens at run time and is done in CoreDNS's configuration file, the Corefile.
+The decision of which plugins are configured in each Server happens at run time and is done in CoreDNS' configuration file, the Corefile.

-## Plugin Documenation
+## Plugin Documentation

 Each plugin has its own README detailing how it can be configured.
 This README includes examples and other bits a user should be aware of.
 Each of these READMEs end up on <https://coredns.io/plugins>,